 The Charles Jr. and Betty Johnson School of Nursing at Grove City College opened in the Fall of 2020.
-Grove City College (GCC) partners with Butler County Community College (BC3) to provide a robust nursing program that includes an Associate Degree in Applied Science achieved after the junior year from BC3 and a Bachelor of Science Degree from GCC achieved after the senior year.
+Grove City College partners with Butler County Community College to provide a robust nursing program that includes an Associate Degree in Applied Science achieved after the third year of study from Butler County Community College and a Bachelor of Science in Nursing degree from Grove City College achieved after the fourth year of study upon completion of all graduation requirements.